afriestad/blarg/docs/index.md

 ## Things of Interest

 ### The Pyramid Statue
-Officially called "The Splinter" in the guide explaining how it works, the statue has three modes: On, Code, Off.
+Officially called "The Splinter" in the guide explaining how it works, the statue has four modes: On, Breathe, Code, Off.
 In Code mode, it blinks in a repeating pattern of about a minute, with a combination of short, long and pulsating blinks.
 This code has been cracked, see [The Code From the Pyramid](#the-code-from-the-pyramid).

 ### The Postcard